|Azerbaijan's duo Ell and Nikki pay tribute to Heydar Aliyev's statue in central Baku (1news.az)|

 As a matter of fact, the very same Freedom Square is closed to any political and opposition rallies since at least 2003.

-This is how majority of Azeri activists feel here.
+This is how majority of Azerbaijani activists feel here.
 At least, this is how I feel.

 Baku will host Eurovision 2012 and as a typical shame-based society, critics will be silenced – with a silent approval from general conformist public - not to spoil the show.

-And ever-present corruption concerns - there is almost no doubt in public that the Eurovision will be another pet project through which millions of public funds will be embezzled.
+And ever-present corruption concerns - there is almost no doubt in public that the Eurovision will be another pet project through which millions from public coffers will be embezzled.
 Another opportunity for corrupt schemes in a country that ranks 134 out of 178 countries in Transparency International's Corruption Perceptions Index.

 A window of opportunity?

-But there is an opinion that the Eurovision is also a window of opportunity for the Azeri society to get some of its freedoms back.
+But there is an opinion that the Eurovision is also a window of opportunity for the Azerbaijani society to get some of its freedoms back.

 From my talks with local and foreign experts and activists, and my observations, I have an impression that almost all international and domestic tools and means to persuade the Azerbaijani government to democratic reforms have been exhausted.